Christmas —”Do Not Do It and Do Not Say You Are Doing it for Me!”

 Stonehenge is one of the largest and most famous structure used to mark the summer and winter solstices by aligning toward sunrise on the summer solstice (22 June) and on the winter solstice (22 December).

-Stonehenge is one of the largest and most famous structure used to mark the summer and winter solstices by aligning toward sunrise on the summer solstice (22 June) and on the winter solstice (22 December) to measure the longest and the shortest day.
+Stonehenge is one of the largest and most famous structure used to mark the summer and winter solstices by aligning toward sunrise on the summer solstice (22 June) and on the winter solstice (22 December) to measure the longest and the shortest day respectively.

 For more than 4,000 years, Stonehenge has stood like a Neolithic sundial, marking the longest and the shortest day of the year taking aim at the sun.
 Every year, people flock to the ancient monument in Wiltshire, England, to watch the sunrise during the winter solstice, when the structure is directly aligned toward the sun.
 For thousands of years the pagans were building structures to serve as a sundial to track the sun’s positions.
 The solstices were the most notable days in their calendars.
-Stonehenge is one of the largest and most famous structure used to mark the summer and winter solstices by aligning toward sunrise on the summer solstice (22 June) and on the winter solstice (22 December).
+And Stonehenge became one of the largest and most famous structure used to mark the summer and winter solstices.
+This the pagans did by aligning toward sunrise on the summer solstice (22 June) and on the winter solstice (22 December).

-When Rome created the Christianity religion, the Catholic Church due to its ignorance of the Scripture did not know when Christ was born and incorporated the day of “the Conquering Sun”, the holiday of the pagan Romans, as “Christmas” (Old English Crīstes mæsse) and thus 25th of December became an official holiday of the new church.
-Sadly, to say this origin of Christmas is unknown to many Christians today.
-For more information on how the pagan practices have entered the Christianity, the present author recommends the book “Two Babylons” by Reverend Alexander Hislop.
+When Rome created the Christianity as an official religion of the empire, the Catholic Church due to its ignorance of the Scripture did not know when Christ was born and incorporated the day of “the Conquering Sun”, the holiday of the pagan Romans, as “Christmas” (Old English Crīstes mæsse), and thus the 25th of December became an official holiday of the new church and of the empire.
+Sadly, this pagan origin of Christmas is unknown to many Christians today.
+But for more information on how the pagan practices have entered the Christianity, the present author recommends the book “Two Babylons” by the 19th century Reverend Alexander Hislop to the studious readers.
+In his book, Reverend Alexander Hislop has clearly exposed the pagan origin of Christmas disguised in a garment of Christianity.
+Concerning the Christmas festival Reverend Hislop writes:

 The Christmas was originally a pagan festival is beyond all doubt.
 The time of the year, the ceremonies with which it is celebrated, prove its origin.
 In Egypt, the son of Isis, the Egyptian title for the queen of heaven, was born at this very time, about the time of the winter solstice.
 The very name by which Christmas is popularly known among us, Yule Day, proves at once its pagan and Babylonian origin.
 “Yule” is the Chaldee name for “infant,” or “little child”.
 And as the 25th of December was called by our pagan Anglo-Saxon ancestors “Yule-day” or “the child’s day”, and the night that preceded it, “Mother night”, long before they came in contact with Christianity, that sufficiently proves its real character.
 Far and wide in the realms of paganism was this birthday observed.
 (The Two Babylons, Alexander Hislop, p.
 93)